ljmartin/mmpbsa_from_openmm/README.md

 complex, and for the receptor alone (for MMPBSA analysis).

-You know have `drug.prmtop`, `receptor.prmtop`, and `complex.prmtop`.
+You now have `drug.prmtop`, `receptor.prmtop`, and `complex.prmtop`.
 There will also be `complex_system.xml`,
 which is an openmm `System` object that can be run to make a trajectory.
 Thus we have the building blocks for an MMPBSA calculation using either MMPBSA.py from the AMBER toolkit, or CaFE in VMD.

 # generate a trajectory

-in the top directory, see `generate_trajectory.ipynb` to generate a trajectory using OpenMM
+- [x] in the top directory, see `generate_trajectory.ipynb` to generate a trajectory using OpenMM

 # analyse

+- [ ] run VMD script, having installed APBS and CaFE plugin.